 - Pre-drilled holes for mounting the safe

-This safe is available at an affordable price and therefore represents an excellent solution for the storage of your small valuables.
+This safe is one of the more affordable gun safes and therefore represents an excellent solution for the storage of your small valuables.
 Consequently, this product has a high star rating from customers.

-This excellent safe has a 24-gun capacity and is protected by Trulock internal hinges.
+This excellent safe has a 24-gun capacity and is protected by Trulock internal hinges, being from one of the best gun safe brands Cannon, you can expect a quality build.
 It has a 30-minute fire rating, tested at 1100 degrees C. It features a triple fin intumescent seal that expands during a fire to provide more protection.
 With a thick layer of steel, three locking bolt mechanism and an advanced locking system, it is virtually impossible for thieves to pry this safe open.

 It is protected by Trulock internal hinges which makes the door rock solid.
 It uses an electronic locking system.
 Users can set a 4 to 8-digit secret code out of 12 million possible combinations.
 The Foxtrot 24 gun safe gives you protection for your valuables at the best price.